docs

 | A5513 | Custom-fabricated diabetic insert, total contact | Higher reimbursement; requires cast or digital scan |

 Surgical codes in the 28000–28999 range cover foot and toe procedures from minor drainage through complex reconstructive osteotomies, most with 90-day global periods.
-Billing companies tracking podiatry surgical clients need to monitor when global periods open and close across each provider and flag post-op visits correctly.
-Cross-practice global period visibility requires the billing company to be the primary tenant of the system, not a guest in each practice's workspace.
+Billing companies with surgical clients have to track when global periods open and close per provider and flag post-op visits correctly.
+That cross-practice global period view requires the billing company to be the primary tenant of the system, not a guest in each practice's workspace.

 Nail debridement versus nail removal: the denial pattern

-Avulsion under 11730 means removing part or all of the nail plate from the nail bed — typically for an ingrown nail causing pain, infection, or granulation tissue.
-Avulsion does not use Q modifiers; the medical necessity pathway runs through the infection or pain condition.
+Avulsion under 11730 removes part or all of the nail plate from the nail bed, typically for an ingrown nail causing pain, infection, or granulation tissue.
+Avulsion does not use Q modifiers; medical necessity runs through the infection or pain condition.
 Documentation must describe the extent of involvement and whether the procedure was simple or combined with matrixectomy.

-The denial pattern runs in both directions.
-A biller who codes 11720 for what was actually an avulsion may collect on the first pass if the Q modifier and systemic condition are present — until a post-payment audit finds that a nail plate was elevated from the bed and demands repayment.
-The reverse also happens: 11730 coded for what was actually conservative debridement, because the physician used "nail removal" in casual chart language.
-Payers scrutinize avulsion rates relative to debridement rates per provider, and a documentation mismatch on audit creates a repayment obligation.
+The denial pattern runs both directions.
+Code 11720 for what was actually an avulsion and it may collect on the first pass if the Q modifier and systemic condition are present, until a post-payment audit finds a nail plate was elevated from the bed and demands repayment.
+The reverse happens too: 11730 coded for what was actually conservative debridement, because the physician wrote "nail removal" in casual chart language.
+Payers scrutinize avulsion rates against debridement rates per provider, and a documentation mismatch on audit creates a repayment obligation.

 The practice-level fix is documentation training.
-The billing-company fix is a denial review pattern that flags the code pair discrepancy across all clients simultaneously, which requires the denial workflow to support cross-practice querying by code and reason code combination.
+The billing-company fix is a denial review that flags the code-pair discrepancy across all clients at once, which requires the denial workflow to query by code and reason code combination across practices.

 Diabetic foot care and DME billing

-The diabetic patient population drives a significant share of podiatry revenue and a disproportionate share of billing complexity.
+The diabetic population drives a large share of podiatry revenue and an outsized share of billing complexity.
 Two coverage pathways matter most: the LOPS pathway under NCD 70.2.1, and therapeutic footwear.

 The therapeutic footwear pathway covers diabetic shoes and inserts as DME.
 The standard annual benefit is one pair of depth-inlay shoes (A5500) and three pairs of inserts (A5512 or A5513).
 A KX modifier is required on each claim when all coverage criteria are met.
 If the practice is also the supplier billing the DME codes, it needs a DMEPOS enrollment with a separate NPI for that role.

-The documentation failure rate for diabetic shoes is significant.
-CMS's 2024 fee-for-service supplemental data reported an improper payment rate of 47.1 percent for diabetic shoes, with insufficient documentation accounting for 85.5 percent of those improper payments.
+Diabetic shoes fail documentation often.
+CMS's 2024 fee-for-service supplemental data reported a 47.1 percent improper payment rate for diabetic shoes, with insufficient documentation accounting for 85.5 percent of those improper payments.
 A pre-submission checklist verifying the prescribing note, the treatment plan, the diabetes diagnosis, the KX modifier, and the supplier enrollment is the standard mitigation for any billing company whose podiatry clients dispense footwear in volume.

 How Medi handles podiatry billing-company workflows

-Medi is built for billing companies managing multiple practices, not for a single practice doing its own billing.
-That distinction matters in podiatry because the operational problems — tracking modifier patterns across providers, catching debridement-versus-removal code confusion before it creates audit exposure, seeing which practices are trending toward frequency limit denials — are cross-practice problems that require a cross-practice view.
+Medi is billing-company-first RCM software, built for companies managing multiple practices rather than a single practice doing its own billing.
+That matters in podiatry because the operational problems are cross-practice problems: tracking modifier patterns across providers, catching debridement-versus-removal confusion before it creates audit exposure, and seeing which practices are trending toward frequency limit denials.

-The denial workflow surfaces denials in a queue that can be worked across all client practices without switching contexts.
-A denial specialist can filter by reason code, code, or modifier across the entire book, which is how a billing company identifies that one practice's Q modifier documentation has slipped while the other four clients are clean.
+The denial workflow surfaces denials in a queue worked across all client practices without switching contexts.
+A denial specialist filters by reason code, code, or modifier across the entire book, which is how a billing company spots that one practice's Q modifier documentation has slipped while the other four clients are clean.

 ERA posting shows CARC and RARC codes translated to plain English, held lines separated from posted lines, and PLB segments as distinct entries.
-For a podiatry ERA that may mix surgical global period denials, routine foot care medical necessity denials, and straightforward copay applications, seeing the reason code on each line is how a poster makes the right posting decision without re-reading the remittance PDF.
+A podiatry ERA can mix surgical global period denials, routine foot care medical necessity denials, and plain copay applications; the reason code on each line lets a poster decide correctly without re-reading the remittance PDF.

-The reporting layer aggregates across practices so an owner can see A/R aging, clean claim rate, and denial rate by practice in one view with drill-down to provider or code level.
-For more on the evaluation framework and how to compare platforms, see the billing company software evaluation guide and the billing company operations product overview.
+The reporting layer aggregates across practices, so an owner sees A/R aging, clean claim rate, and denial rate by practice in one view with drill-down to provider or code level.
+For the evaluation framework and how to compare platforms, see the billing company software evaluation guide and the billing company operations product overview.

 What should a podiatry billing company verify in software?

-The evaluation questions for podiatry are an extension of the general billing-company evaluation criteria, weighted toward denial and documentation workflows.
+The podiatry evaluation questions extend the general billing-company criteria, weighted toward denial and documentation workflows.

 | Verification area | Why it matters in podiatry | Concrete question to ask |